iamkirankumaryadav/Library/Data Science/Missing Data.md

 ```

 ### Data Leakage
-- Accidentally sharing the data from the train set to the test set.
+- Data was accidentally shared from the train set to the test set.

 ### Disadvantage
 - Imputation changes the distribution and the statistical properties of the dataset.